biogeme.expressions

 Complex expressions

 When an expression is deemed complex in Biogeme, the get_value function is not available.
-Only the get_value_c function must be used.
-It calculates the expressions using a C++ implementation of the expression.
+The evaluate_simple_expression must be used.
+It is based on Jax to evaluate the arithmetic expressions.

 Normal CDF: it calculates